Queensland Conveyancing FAQ

 1. IN PERSON VOI – you may arrange an appointment to attend any of our offices with the appropriate original ID documents, for the VOI to be completed with a qualified witness from our office; OR

 2. REMOTE WEB VOI – you can complete a VOI using a remote verification service from your home without attending a witness.
-This service will allow you to use your smart phone to upload copies of your identification documents and a selfie and will use biometric facial recognition and passport chip technology to verify your identity.
+This service will allow you to use your smart phone to upload copies of your identification documents and a selfie.
+It uses biometric facial recognition and passport chip technology to verify your identity.
 Note there is a fee of approx. $16 per person for use of this service.
 Most clients choose this option, as it’s quick and easy.
 For the Remote Web VIO, we use a company called LiveSign.
 All you need is your smartphone!

 You will need 100 points of ID, regardless of which option you pick!